inblockio/aqua-cheque/README.md

 **Template for getting started with developing WAVS applications**

-A template for developing WebAssembly AVS applications using Rust and Solidity, configured for Linux and MacOS.
+A template for developing WebAssembly AVS applications using Rust and Solidity, configured for Windows *WSL*, Linux, and MacOS.
 The sample oracle service fetches the current price of a cryptocurrency from [CoinMarketCap](https://coinmarketcap.com) and saves it on chain.

 ## System Requirements